shashdila/vnc/README.md

 **Q: Script not working?**

-A: Try creating the script file and copying the content.
+A: Try creating the script file and copying the content of VNC.sh file and running the other commands from step 2.